shirish93/shirish93.github.io/_posts/2024-01-02-learning-to-learn.md

 *"Learning to Learn and the Navigation of Moods"* offers a valuable framework for understanding the impact of emotions on learning.
 Flores's expertise and engaging style make the book accessible.
 While the use of case studies might feel repetitive, the real-world examples strengthen the core message.
 This book is recommended for learners of all levels, especially those with a growth mindset seeking to optimize their learning potential.
 Software engineers and leaders navigating the ever-evolving tech landscape will find the book's focus on managing emotions for improved learning effectiveness particularly relevant.

-I have bought two copies of book to give as gift to friends, and will buy more copies as needed.
+I have bought three copies of and gifted them to friends, and will buy more copies as needed.
 Highly recommend!

 __Image from book marketing and Amazon page [here](https://www.amazon.com/Learning-Learn-Navigation-Moods-Acquisition/dp/0692801790).__